Have you ever wondered what foods you can and cannot dehydrate? Here’s a practical list from Mom with a PREP.

 Cheese – Yes, you can dehydrate cheese.
 BUT, and there’s a big but about it.
 It’s a high-fat content food, that tends to go rancid much more quickly, and shouldn’t be used for long-term storage.
 Better to buy commercially dried cheese to make sure you’re safe.

 Milk – I’m just going to type – read above about dehydrating milk.
-While you’ll see tutorials out there about doing it, unless you’re doing it with 1% or non-fat milk (which at that point, why bother as there is little to no nutritional value in it any longer, anyway between the ultra-pasteurization and removal of the good fats) why bother.
+While you’ll see tutorials out there about doing it, unless you’re doing it with 1% or non-fat milk (which at that point, there is little to no nutritional value in it any longer, anyway between the ultra-pasteurization and removal of the good fats) why bother.
 Here’s a powdered whole milk option for you.

 Foods You Should Not Dehydrate*

 *This food list comes with a BIG caveat.
-Don’t try this at home unless you have studied the proper procedure and storage techniques of these foods.
-Most of the foods here can be dehydrated, but are not recommended for long-term storage.
+Don’t try this at home unless you have studied the proper procedure and storage techniques for these foods.
+Most of the foods here can be dehydrated but are not recommended for long-term storage.

 Eggs – In general, eggs dehydrate well when you create a slurry.
 They can be re-hydrated for scrambled eggs, but not to replace in most baking/cooking needs.
 And forget trying to create a sunny-side-up egg or omelet from your home dehydrated eggs.
 A better option is to purchase commercially dehydrated eggs and store them.

 Nuts – You can dehydrate nuts and store them, but the fat content still makes them a short-term shelf item.
-You can store nuts long-term for food storage, but simply soaking them to help with their nutritional content, drying them, and then sticking them on shelf for a few years isn’t going to work.
+You can store nuts long-term for food storage, but simply soaking them to help with their nutritional content, drying them, and then sticking them on the shelf for a few years isn’t going to work.
 There’s a process to follow after the fact.

 Fruit Leathers – Fruit leathers are not for long-term storage.
 And you should never make them using regular white sugar as it can crystallize in the process.